Metals

 A naturally occurring compound from sand and rock.
 Not federally regulated for health; relevant mainly for industrial water use.

-+What is the federal limit for Silica in drinking water?
++Does Silica have a federal limit in drinking water?

 +How many U.S. water systems have Silica over the federal limit?